CIS565-Fall-2019/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

     <img src = img/plot4.png>
 <p

-After implementing Blinn-Phong Shading, the performance becomes worse a little bit beacause of the extra compuatation for each pixel.
+After implementing Blinn-Phong Shading, the performance becomes worse a little bit beacause of the extra compuatation of specular color.
 The figure above shows the performance of Blinn-Phong and Lambert shading as number of light increasing, with or without the optimization described in the last section.

 ## Credits